 The School will notify the Department of Elementary and Secondary Education (DESE) of all violent criminal offenses committed on school premises when the victim is a student or employee.

-Seclusion, Restraint and Corporal Punishment Model Policy [required][revised]
+Seclusion, Restraint and Corporal Punishment Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.